Skip to content

 doc, _ = kp.load('score.krn')

-print(f"Clef declarations: {len(clef_tokens)}")
+print(f"Clef tokens: {len(clef_tokens)}")

 Extract Musical Information